file-format/Docs/en/programming/pdb.md

   },
   "draft" : "false",
   "toc" : true,
-  "title" : "PDB - Program Database File Format", "description":"Learn about PDB file format and APIs that can create and open PDB files.", "linktitle" : "PDB",
+  "title" : "PDB File Format - A Program Database File", "description":"Learn about PDB file format and APIs that can create and open PDB files.", "linktitle" : "PDB",
   "menu" : {